 These are small to medium-sized birds that average about 8 inches long, weigh around 100 grams, and live approximately 20 years as a result of proper care.

 Their feathers are somewhat unique in that they’re shorter than many birds on this list.
 This gives them a much rounder appearance, but it also helps them to stay warm!

-Also known as the all-grey, these birds are native to Africa and considered one of the most intelligent species on this list.
-When raised with plenty of attention from an owner that is willing to spend time training them, they can become naturally tame.
+Also known as the all-grey, these birds are native to Africa and are considered one of the most intelligent species on this list.
+When raised with plenty of attention from an owner who is willing to spend time training them, they can become naturally tame.

-Their playful nature makes them a favorite among many pet owners as well.
-This parrot averages about 7 to 8 inches long, weighs about 200-300 grams, and lives 20 years on average.
+Their playful nature makes them a favorite among many pet owners.
+This parrot averages about 7 to 8 inches long, weighs about 200–300 grams, and lives 20 years on average.